aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/02-permissions/index.md

 #### Granting Permission with Conditions

-AragonOSx supports relaying the authorization of a function call to another contract inheriting from the `IPermissionCondition` interface.
+Aragon OSx supports relaying the authorization of a function call to another contract inheriting from the `IPermissionCondition` interface.
 This works by granting the permission with the `grantWithCondition` function

 ```solidity title="contracts/core/permission/PermissionManager.sol"
 function grantWithCondition(